 More recently, Paula was elected to two terms as a village trustee in Lake in the Hills and three terms on the McHenry County Board.
 She quickly became known for her hard work and effective leadership.
-She recently retired as Executive Director of United Way of Central Kane County and a national operational volunteer for Girl Scouts.
+She recently retired as Executive Director of United Way of Central Kane County.
 She has also taught classes in fund raising, grant writing, board governance and leadership at Harper College.

 Dr. Yensen's daughter Jamie is an ordained minister currently serving as a chaplain for several local hospitals.
 Her son Jason does marketing research for the automotive industry in Ann Arbor, Michigan.

 - Major: Adult Education, Urban Affairs Programs and Family and Child Sciences.

 - Major: Adult Education.
 Minor: Family and Child Sciences.

 When Dr. Yensen began her undergraduate career at Michigan State University, she never dreamt that one day she would earn a Ph.D. while studying with some of the world's most respected urban theorists and policy makers.
 While a graduate student, she received the Women in State Government Scholarship, based on academic excellence and community service.
 Her graduate studies included in-depth research in affordable housing and employment issues, non-traditional learning, and urban planning issues.